wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8_full.md

         sg_motl_score_clean('lists/allmotl_dclean_2.star', 'lists/allmotl_dclean_sclean_2.star', 0.4);

+1. Lastly, it can be worth randomizing the orientations around the symmetry axis.
+This can minimize any missing wedge related bias. sg_motl_randomize_eulers_by_symmetry('lists/allmotl_dclean_sclean_2.star','c6','lists/allmotl_dclean_sclean_randsym_2.star')

 1. Generate a new average with the cleaned motivelist.
 Since we are already well beyond Nyquist, it’s unnecessary to perform any more angular refinement.
 We can go on to rescaling the motivelist to bin4.